 - In Canada, culture’s economic impact is significant, contributing $54.6 billion per year to the economy and providing 630,000 jobs for Canadians. – Creative Canada Policy Framework

 - Book publishing in Canada is a $1.7 billion industry – Ontario Media Development Corporation

-- In Ireland, the creative sector represents only about three percent of total Irish employment.
-“The creative sector in Ireland are under recognized, under-valued and has difficulty getting financial support.” –Dr. Frank Crowley, Cork University Business School
+- In Ireland, the creative sector represents only about three per cent of total Irish employment.
+“The creative sector in Ireland are under recognised, under-valued and have difficulty getting financial support.” – Frank Crowley, Cork University Business School

 - Bookselling contributes €132m to Irish economy

 - Australia’s creative economy is growing at nearly twice the rate of the Australian rest of the economy – An Exploding Creative Economy Shows Innovation Policy Shouldn’t Focus Only on STEM

 - Employment in the creative services sector is growing on average by nearly three times the rate of the Australian workforce – QUT Digital Media Research Centre